 Although only slightly bigger than a Simpsons playset, there's more room in the Muppet Labs for play, which is very great for all of the little gadgets and extras included.
-First off, there's Beaker, the figure included in the set, which is an excellent figure in itself - Beaker features a great sculpt, with his (pained) facial expression perfect and his uniform authentic - even his shoes and silly striped socks look great.
-He's also articulated out the wazoo, with ball jointed shoulders, jointed elbows, head, wrists, waist and ankles; he's perfect for all the pain you want to inflict on him.
+First off, there's Beaker, the figure included in the set, which is an excellent figure in itself - Beaker is just over 6⅛" (call it six-and-three-sixteenths-inches, but there's no fancy HTML code for that [63/16" --ed.]), and he features a truly great sculpt, with his (pained) facial expression perfect and his protective labcoat authentic - even his shoes and silly striped socks look great!
+Look at the pens in his pocket!
+He's also articulated out the wazoo, with balljointed shoulders, jointed elbows, head, wrists, waist and ankles; he's perfect for all the pain you want to inflict on him.
 The set is worth it just to get Beaker, he's that kewl.

 Thirdly, the playset features two accessories; the first is a Gorilla Detector, a soft-plastic gorilla head-shaped device that supposedly lights up when there is a gorilla around.